 Older adults are at greater risk for serious complications from influenza, or the “flu.”
-With the COVID-19 pandemic still active across the country, vaccinations are more important than ever.
+With the COVID-19 pandemic and Delta variant

 While the seasonal flu can impact anyone, flu-related deaths and hospitalizations are much more common in those over 65.

 The Centers for Disease Control and Prevention experts are predicting a harsh flu season

 “The two best things for older adults – and, really, all of us – are to get your annual flu vaccination, and follow the guidance for COVID-19,” says Dr. Emily Rogers

 , center medical director at InnovAge PACE - Aurora